drift-labs/v2-teacher/README.md

 brew update
 brew install ruby
 ```
+(mac users will need to make sure their [`PATH` is set properly](https://mac.install.guide/ruby/13.html) to not use the default system ruby)

 Update gem (no `sudo`, if it fails running it again seems to work...):
 ```